-I’ve been looking for a feminine camera bag – something cute and stylish that looks like an upscale purse, yet has all the padding and dividers to haul DSLR photography gear.
+I've been looking for a feminine camera bag - something cute and stylish that looks like an upscale purse, yet has all the padding and dividers I need to haul around my DSLR photography gear.

 Now that I've used it for a few months, I feel better qualified to give a review.

 Here is the link to the Gracie bag (which comes in more fun colors!).
 The regular price is 119.00, and there are occasional coupon codes (about once a season).
 Here's the rest of the JoTotes collection!